-An initial review of software applications used in the district has been conducted, and all approved software is displayed in the Software Catalog.

-After this initial review, an annual review of software applications used in the district will be conducted to ensure that software vendors are maintaining accessibility compliance and mapping toward evolving standards.
+An initial review of software applications used in the district has been conducted, and all approved software is displayed in the Software Catalog, and we will review software applications used in the district annually to ensure that software vendors are maintaining accessibility compliance and mapping toward evolving standards.

 Any new software product or service requested for purchase in the district must be reviewed through the district software review process prior to purchase or implementation.
-At that time, it will be assessed for its compliance with current accessibility standards.

-As of October 1, 2024, a Software Review team has been established and is meeting bi-weekly.
-This team includes representatives from IT, Curriculum, and Purchasing & Procurement, as well as the Accessibility Coordinator.
+As of October 1, 2024, a Software Review team was established and meets regularly.
+This team includes a representative(s) from IT, Curriculum, and Strategic Sourcing, as well as the Accessibility Coordinator.

-Everyone across PSD is responsible for ensuring that the software and services in use are accessible by those who use them.
-PSD has a software request process in place to ensure that all software used in the district meets PSD requirements.
-The first place to look for software that meets PSD's software requirements is the Software Catalog.
+While the above-mentioned departments work directly to review and procure accessible software, everyone across PSD is responsible for ensuring that the software and services they use are accessible, following the software request process to ensure that all software used in the district meets PSD requirements.
+The first place to look for approved software is the Software Catalog.
 If the software desired is not in this software catalog, the software may be requested through the PSD Ticketing System.

-Information Technology - IT reviews software used in PSD annually to ensure legal compliance.
 If software being used in the district has not been approved, it is expected that this software will not be used in the district using district resources.
 The Chief Technology Officer may, if necessary, remove software or services from district technology or the network if the software is determined not to meet current accessibility requirements.
-Approved software is documented in the Software Catalog.